 Summer Coverage for Faculty

-Benefits eligible faculty members that are assigned to work during the spring semester (January 16 - May 31) are eligible for insurance coverage during the summer months of June, July, and August, as long as they maintain benefits eligible employment and regardless of whether they receive pay during the summer months.
+Benefits eligible faculty members that are assigned to work during the spring semester are eligible for insurance coverage during the summer months of June, July, and August, if they maintain benefits eligible employment and regardless of whether they receive pay during the summer months.

 Cost